ivlab/ABREngine-UnityPackage/ABRServer~/README.md

 ### Development with the server

+This step is optional, and only recommended if you are editing the Python or JavaScript files for the Server or Design Interface.
 To enable live-reloading (automatically refresh browser when a file is changed), run these commands in separate terminals (the settings_dev enables live-reloading to work):

 ```
 python manage.py livereload